KJXK: Changes in Ownership

 In August 2006, CBS Radio sold KJXK and KTSA to Border Media Partners (BMP) for $45 million.
 BMP had revived the KTFM calls in 2005 on 94.1 FM, which has since reverted to its well-known Top 40 format.

 On October 14, 2013, BMP sold KJXK and the rest of its San Antonio cluster to L&L Broadcasting (a forerunner of Alpha Media) for $31 million.
 The transaction closed on January 31, 2014.

 On January 7, 2016, at 4 p.m., after a half-hour of "goodbye"-themed songs (ending with "Someone like You" by Adele), KJXK briefly stunted with country music.
 During the stunt, it kept the “Jack FM” name, but included barnyard sounds in the bumpers and branded the Facebook page as "102.7 Yeehaw FM".
 As sister station KTFM was stunting at the same time, this led listeners to believe KTFM was moving back to 102.7 FM.
 However, at 5 p.m., “Jack” returned, and the country music was revealed to be a publicity stunt.

+From Jack to Bob

 Alpha Media merged with Connoisseur Media on September 4, 2025.
+In June of that year, the station temporarily dropped the "Jack FM" branding, rebranding as simply "San Antonio's 102.7", to the point Alpha would briefly shut down the webstream, redirecting listeners to the iHeartRadio webstream.
+While rumors of a format change started with this move, the "Jack" branding and webstream would return in July and would stay through the remainder of the year.

+At midnight on January 1, 2026, on what would've been the "Jack FM" format's official 20th anniversary, after playing "In The End" by Linkin Park, "Turn the Page" by Bob Seger and the Silver Bullet Band and "Bye Bye Bye" by NSYNC, KJXK began stunting with a continuous loop of the Cisco hold music, with a computerized voice periodically counting down to January 5; prior to this, the "San Antonio's 102.7" brand would silently return to the station's website and social media during the preceding Christmas 2025 season.

+At 7 a.m. on January 5, KJXK ended its five-day hold-music stunt with a comedy skit depicting a caller being endlessly transferred through various fictional station departments before reaching "Bob's" voicemail.
+The station then relaunched as 102.7 Bob FM, though keeping its adult hits format; it simply switches from one national brand of the format to another with the move, though the format is customized to serve the San Antonio market as opposed to a national feed.
+The first song played under the "Bob FM" branding was "Video Killed the Radio Star" by The Buggles.